ono-midori/ono-midori.github.io/techs/libevent.md

 }
 ```

-The event_assign() function defined in <event2/event.h>.
+The `event_assign()` function defined in `<event2/event.h>`.
 It has existed since Libevent 2.0.1-alpha.
 It has returned an int since 2.0.3-alpha; previously, it returned void.
-The event_get_struct_event_size() function was introduced in Libevent 2.0.4-alpha.
-The event structure itself is defined in <event2/event_struct.h>.
+The `event_get_struct_event_size()` function was introduced in Libevent 2.0.4-alpha.
+The event structure itself is defined in `<event2/event_struct.h>`.

 ### Making events pending and non-pending

-Once you have constructed an event, it won’t actually do anything until you have made it pending by adding it.
+Once you have constructed an event, it won't actually do anything until you have made it pending by adding it.
 You do this with event_add:

 ```c++
 int event_add(struct event *ev, const struct timeval *tv);
 ```

-Calling event_add on a non-pending event makes it pending in its configured base.
+Calling `event_add` on a non-pending event makes it pending in its configured base.
 The function returns 0 on success, and -1 on failure.
-If tv is NULL, the event is added with no timeout.
-Otherwise, tv is the size of the timeout in seconds and microseconds.
+If `tv` is NULL, the event is added with no timeout.
+Otherwise, `tv` is the size of the timeout in seconds and microseconds.

-If you call event_add() on an event that is already pending, it will leave it pending, and reschedule it with the provided timeout.
-If the event is already pending, and you re-add it with the timeout NULL, event_add() will have no effect.
+If you call `event_add()` on an event that is already pending, it will leave it pending, and reschedule it with the provided timeout.
+If the event is already pending, and you re-add it with the timeout NULL, `event_add()` will have no effect.

-Do not set tv to the time at which you want the timeout to run.
-If you say "tv→tv_sec = time(NULL)+10;" on 1 January 2010, your timeout will wait 40 years, not 10 seconds.
+Do not set `tv` to the time at which you want the timeout to run.
+If you say `tv->tv_sec = time(NULL)+10;` on 1 January 2010, your timeout will wait 40 years, not 10 seconds.

 ```c++
 int event_del(struct event *ev);
 ```

-Calling event_del on an initialized event makes it non-pending and non-active.
+Calling `event_del` on an initialized event makes it non-pending and non-active.
 If the event was not pending or active, there is no effect.
 The return value is 0 on success, -1 on failure.

-If you delete an event after it becomes active but before its callback has a chance to execute, the callback will not be executed.
+*If you delete an event after it becomes active but before its callback has a chance to execute, the callback will not be executed*.

 ```c++
 int event_remove_timer(struct event *ev);
 ```

-Finally, you can remove a pending event’s timeout completely without deleting its IO or signal components.
-If the event had no timeout pending, event_remove_timer() has no effect.
-If the event had only a timeout but no IO or signal component, event_remove_timer() has the same effect as event_del().
+Finally, you can remove a pending event's timeout completely without deleting its IO or signal components.
+If the event had no timeout pending, `event_remove_timer()` has no effect.
+If the event had only a timeout but no IO or signal component, `event_remove_timer()` has the same effect as event_del().
 The return value is 0 on success, -1 on failure.

-These are defined in <event2/event.h>; event_add() and event_del() have existed since Libevent 0.1; event_remove_timer() was added in 2.1.2-alpha.
+These are defined in `<event2/event.h>`; `event_add()` and `event_del()` have existed since Libevent 0.1; `event_remove_timer()` was added in 2.1.2-alpha.

 ### Events with priorities

-When multiple events trigger at the same time, Libevent does not define any order with respect to when their callbacks will be executed.
-You can define some events as more important than others by using priorities.
+*When multiple events trigger at the same time, Libevent does not define any order with respect to when their callbacks will be executed.
+You can define some events as more important than others by using priorities*.

 As discussed in an earlier section, each event_base has one or more priority values associated with it.
 Before adding an event to the event_base, but after initializing it, you can set its priority.